PacktPublishing/ASP.NET-Core-5-Design-Patterns/README.md

 # UML Diagrams

 In the book, we have UML Class diagrams, UML Sequence Diagrams, and some non-UML diagrams.
-We assumed that most-developers would know about that, so did not write about it.
+We assumed that most-developers would know about UML, so we decided not to add pages about it.
-The book also contains many pages, so there was no need to add more.

 The author used [diagrams.net (draw.io)](https://draw.io/) to draw the diagrams (which is free and open-source).
 You can even load their editor in Visual Studio Code using the [Draw.io Integration](https://net5.link/w32e) extension.